phalcon/documentation/docs/api/phalcon_mvc.md

     - `UrlInterface`

-This components helps in the generation of: URIs, URLs and Paths
+This component helps in the generation of: URIs, URLs and Paths

 ```php
 // Generate a URL appending the URI to the base URI